KBR Horse Training Information

 IMPORTANT SAFETY ISSUES

 We have found the methods we show to be safe, however the responsibility of using any methods or approaches lies with the handler.
 You need to understand your capabilities and the capabilities of the horse.
-You should practice any new approach on a tame horse.
+You should first practice any approach that is new to you on a tame horse.
 You need to always observe and assess any horse you are working for signs that he has reached his stress limit.
-You should always leave the horse a way out in the event he reaches that stress limit and you want him to exit rather than fight the predator who is approaching him.
+You should always leave the horse a safe "escape route" in the event he reaches that stress limit.
+While we try to discourage the horse from leaving through our body position or use of aids, we will not create a situation where the horse feels absolutely trapped.
+We want him to be able to leave the encounter rather than fight the predator who is approaching, touching or restraining him.

 The idea behind the Least Resistance approach is to minimize the restraint applied to the horse which in most horses will reduce volatility and increase learning capacity.
-But the best approach in the world may not preclude a horse from "blowing up" for reasons that aren't apparent to the handler (which might be from stimulus outside the pen.)
+But the best approach in the world may not preclude a horse from "blowing up" for reasons that aren't apparent to the handler.
+Such stimulus could occur outside the pen.
 It is critical for any handler to consider his/her safety first, then the safety of the horse, then the rate of progress last.

 There's an old saying, "If you take three steps toward the horse and he leaves, then only take two."
 The point here is to always read the horse, try not to stress him to the point of leaving, and if he does leave, push a wee bit less the next time.